cloudogu/gitops-playground/README.md

 * http://localhost:9090 (k3d)
 * `scripts/get-remote-url jenkins default` (remote k8s)

-Note: You can enable browser notifications about build results via a button in the lower right corner of Jenkins Web UI.
+You can enable browser notifications about build results via a button in the lower right corner of Jenkins Web UI.

+Note that this only works when using `localhost` or `https://`.

 ![Enable Jenkins Notifications](docs/jenkins-enable-notifications.png)